This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

 • In a small saucepan, combine the cinnamon sticks and water.
-Bring the pot to a boil, then lower the heat and gently simmer for 15 minutes.
+Bring the pot to a boil, then lower the heat and gently simmer for 10 to 15 minutes.

 • Remove the large cinnamon sticks with a slotted spoon or fork, then pour the tea through a strainer to catch any small pieces that might have flaked off.